iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > UPDATE!! (""NOT RECOMMENDED"")!! don't download!! only trust the news on tv!! i would not trust these apps because i have heard on the real news that these could possibly be scams and there have been some reports that people did get scammed!!!<br> :date: __2021-02-27 05:10:59__

 > Self explanatory.<br> :date: __2021-02-27 02:21:00__

-> This app and program is a joke.
-I got tested positive for covid-19 but never received a code to put in the app.
-How is thia app supposed to help when no one even gets a code to enter.
-What a joke.<br> :date: __2021-02-27 02:09:13__